Research project / business internship

 - If the average final grade as well as all the partial grades are sufficient, the sufficient grade will be registered in OSIRIS.
 If the average final grade is insufficient, the insufficient grade will be registered in OSIRIS.
 If the average final grade is sufficient but one or more of the components does not meet the requirements, it will be registered as NVD (niet voldaan – incomplete) in OSIRIS.

 - Partial marks of the research projects and business internships should each be satisfactory.
-The student has the right to do a resit when the average final grade is lower than 4.0 (also in case of a NVD).
+The student has the right to do a resit when the average final grade is higher than 4.0 (also in case of a NVD).

 - To meet the cum laude requirements, students should receive a 8.5 or higher for their research project.